 Before you start, it’s always a good idea to reference your owner’s manual.
 If you don’t have the manual that came with your cooktop, you can always download a manual online via the manufacturer’s site.
 The manual will give you recommendations on tools, cleaning procedures, and other materials needed to clean your stovetop safely.

-Before you begin removing the burner caps, you should be sure to shut off the gas.
+Before you remove the burner caps, shut off the gas.
 A valve will be nearby, connecting your stove to the main gas line.
 Turn the valve to close off the gas connection before moving on.
 Also, be sure your stovetop and burners are completely cooled before you begin cleaning.

-Beneath the burner cap is a burner head.
-When removing the head, be sure to lift straight up.
-Be firm but gentle when removing so as not to damage the venturi tube beneath.
-The tube underneath connects to the main gas line in the stove, and damage could prevent the stovetop from functioning properly.
+Remove the burner heads, which are beneath the burner caps.
+When removing the heads, be sure to lift them straight up.
+Be firm but gentle when removing, so you don't damage the venturi tubes beneath.
+The tubes underneath connect to the main gas line in the stove, and damage could prevent the stovetop from functioning properly.

 Place the removed parts (burners and caps) in a bowl of warm water and dish soap.
 Allow the parts to soak for approximately 30 minutes.

 Once they’ve soaked for about half an hour, pull them out one by one and scrub them with the old toothbrush to clear away debris.
-For debris that does not get removed by the toothbrush, use a straightened paper clip to unclog the holes in the head and cap.
-Be careful not to damage the metal of the burner head as you clean.
+For debris that doesn't come off with the toothbrush, use a straightened paper clip to unclog the holes in the heads and caps.
+Be careful not to damage the metal of the burner heads as you clean.